jerdog/high-performing-eng-teams-hugorevealjs/content/30-min-old/_index.md

 _the foundation of software engineering velocity, measures the average time in minutes required to move a unit of work through your pipeline_

 {{% note %}}
-Duration is the foundation of software engineering velocity.
-It measures the average time in minutes required to move a unit of work through your pipeline.
 Importantly, a unit of work does not always mean deploying to production – it may be as simple as running a few unit tests on a development branch.
 It can be best viewed as a proxy for how efficiently your pipelines deliver feedback on the health and quality of your code.
 {{% /note %}}

 ---